TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-image-not-ready-boot-oobe.md

 * [Learn how to use a generalized image](https://docs.microsoft.com/azure/virtual-machines/windows/create-vm-generalized-managed)<br>
 * [Learn how to generalize your Windows VM and create an image from it](https://docs.microsoft.com/azure/virtual-machines/windows/capture-image-resource)

-Once the original image has been fixed to have Sysprep properly completed, remember to update the image in Azure being referenced for the deployment.<br>
+Once the original image has been fixed to have Sysprep properly completed, remember to update the image in Azure that is being referenced for the deployment.<br>

 If this is a Marketplace image, we recommend reaching out to the publisher directly.<br>